 Doctor of Philosophy Degree in Environmental Design and Planning.
-Applicants to the Ph.D. program must have completed a master's degree in architecture, industrial design, interior design, landscape architecture, or planning, or must be able to demonstrate equivalent standing.
+Applicants to the Ph.D. program must have completed a master's degree in architecture, environmental resources, graphic design, industrial design, interior design, landscape architecture, or planning, or must be able to demonstrate equivalent standing.
 The degree is structured as a 54-hour postmasters program, and not as an 84-hour postbaccalaureate program.
 The following test scores are required: Graduate Record Examination scores and Test of English as a Foreign Language (TOEFL) score of at least 600 from applicants whose native language is not English.

 Master of Architecture.
 Applicants to the two-year program must have completed a four-year baccalaureate degree with a major in architectural studies or a similar preprofessional degree in architecture.
-The degree should be from an institution offering a National Architectural Accreditation Board-accredited
+The degree should be from an institution offering a National Architectural Accreditation Board-accredited degree in architecture.
+Applicants to the three-plus-year program must have completed a four-year baccalaureate degree in any discipline.
+International applicants whose native language is not English must achieve a TOEFL score of 550 or above.